mk48/mkumaran.net/content/blog/2022/gettingstartedFlutter/index.md

 ---
-title: Getting started in Flutter
+title: Getting started with Flutter - Installation
-date: '2022-03-19'
+date: '2022-04-03'
 ---

-## Install Flutter
+## 1. Install Flutter

-go to https://flutter.dev/ and download the SDK.
-It is a zip file.
+* Go to https://flutter.dev/ and download the SDK.
+* It is a zip file.
 Extract that content into C:\

 ![Flutter extracted location](flutterExtractedLocation.png)

+### 1.1 Update environment variable
 add `c:\flutter\bin` into path environment variable.

 ![Add flutter into environment variable](add-into-env-variable.png)

-Ensure that environment variable is set correctly. go to command prompt and run the below command
+### 1.2 Ensure that environment variable is set correctly.
+go to command prompt and run the below command

 ```